-Australia is located on the Australian continent, comprised of the mainland and several smaller outlying islands.
+Australia is comprised of the mainland and several smaller outlying islands.
 The country covers an area of 2,969,907 square miles, and has a population of approximately 24.2 million people.
 It is one of the most urbanized countries in the world, with 89.1% of the population living in cities.
 This article takes a look at some of the most populated cities in Australia.

 Continued Population Growth